 The Bachelor of Applied Science in Early Childhood Education (BAS in ECE) program prepares students to work in a variety of roles including early learning lead teacher, childcare administrator (director or program supervisor), mentor, coach, curriculum designer, and trainer.
-The 90 credits of coursework in the program includes advanced applications of ECE topics that will provide students with additional knowledge, skills, and practice.
-The curriculum is built off the foundational ECE prerequisite classes included in previous ECE associate degree coursework.
-Students will enhance their teaching skills, develop teaching strategies to promote equity and inclusion, and design early learning approaches for effectively working with diverse groups of young children and their families.
-The program includes a research-based emphasis on developmentally appropriate practice, language and literacy, STEM, creative expression, learning environments, curriculum design, collaborations to support children’s development, advocacy, program design, administration, and individualized instruction.
+The 90 credits of coursework in the program includes advanced applications of ECE topics that will provide students with research, collaboration, advanced learning, and reflective practice.
+Students will enhance their teaching skills, and implement strategies to promote equity and inclusion while working with diverse groups of young children and their families.

-The BAS in ECE program is designed to provide a baccalaureate pathway for students who have completed an associate degree in Early Childhood Education or equivalent combination of completed college coursework that meets each of the BAS prerequisite course requirements and includes successful completion of 90 college credits.
-The program includes 90 credits of bachelor level coursework, which can be completed in 2 years (six quarters) of full-time coursework.
-The part-time option extends the program to about 2 ½ to 3 years.
+The BAS in ECE program is designed for students who have completed an associate degree in Early Childhood Education or an equivalent combination of credits that meets the BAS prerequisite requirements and includes the successful completion of 90 college credits.

 Features of the BAS in ECE Program:

-BAS in ECE graduates can choose to continue their education pathway by enrolling in graduate programs at other colleges or universities related to ECE, child studies, human development, leadership in education, and Master in Teaching (MIT) with teacher certification/licensure options teach in public school Kindergarten to 8th grade settings.
+BAS in ECE graduates can choose to continue their education pathway by enrolling in graduate programs at other colleges or universities related to ECE, child studies, human development, leadership in education, and Master in Teaching (MIT) with teacher certification/licensure options to teach in public school Kindergarten to 8th-grade settings.

-The Stackable Certificate/AAS program is designed to help Early Childhood Educators to prepare for working in early childhood classrooms in childcare centers or in family home childcare environments, ECEAP, and Head Start programs.
-These certificates meet Department of Children, Youth and Families educational requirements for specific early childhood positions in licensed childcare environments.
-Students may attend full or part-time.
-Students may enroll in the program in any quarter.
+The ECE Stackable Certificates and AAS program is designed to help Early Childhood Educators prepare for working in early childhood education programs in licensed childcare centers, family home childcare environments, ECEAP, and Head Start programs.
+These certificates meet Department of Children, Youth and Families educational requirements for specific early childhood positions in licensed early learning environments.
+Students can attend full or part-time and enroll in the program in any quarter.
 Classes are available in a synchronous learning environment with students choosing to attend classes via Microsoft Teams or in an on-campus classroom.

-Our program includes practicum courses requiring field experience in a licensed childcare facility.
-Student working in a licensed childcare can complete this field experience in their place of employment.
-Students not currently working in a licensed facility may volunteer at the LWTech Early Learning Center or any licensed early learning program.
+The ECE program includes practicum courses the require working field experience in a licensed early learning program.
+Students currently employed in a licensed early learning program can complete this field experience in their place of employment.
+Students not currently employed in a licensed early learning program may volunteer at the LWTech Early Learning Center or any licensed early learning program.